GiuleXje/MALLOC-simulator/README.md

 that we start writing from an address that indicates the beginning of a block.

 6) DUMP_MEMORY

    Prints all the free memory zones along with the allocated memory zones:
    ![image](https://github.com/user-attachments/assets/5ce8bcda-1c9c-411e-a4bb-edd948424d9e)

 7) DESTROY_HEAP

-   The endpoit of our program, we free all the used memory and end the execution.
+   The endpoint of our program, we free all the used memory and end the execution.